benjreinhart/globber/README.md

 ##### globber(path[, options], callback)

-`path` can be base path to begin searching from or a glob string.
+`path` can be a base path to begin searching from or a glob string or an array of base paths and/or glob strings.

 `options` can be the following